h-milz/ads-ubuntu/README.md

 Done.
 The two `chown` steps may not be required if you invoke the installer as root from a local directory.
 I used an NFS share where I was too lazy to configure `no_root_squash`.
 In any case, you can delete the temporary directory now.

-Next, copy `ads_start.sh` into a directory in your `PATH`, e.g. `$HOME/bin`, set executable permissions and edit the shell variables at the top to reflect your installation choices.
+Next, copy `ads_start.sh` to a directory in your `PATH`, e.g. `$HOME/bin`, set executable permissions, and edit the shell variables at the top to reflect your installation choices.

-Last, put `ads.desktop` into `$HOME/.local/share/applications` to create the menu entry for GNOME.
+Last, copy `ads.desktop` to `$HOME/.local/share/applications` to create the menu entry for GNOME.
 Again, edit the file to adjust the `Exec` and `Icon` paths as required.

 That's it.
 You should now be able to start ADS from your application menu.
 The program start takes a few moments so be patient.